patrickjohncollins/patrickjohncollins.github.io/en/introducing-concordance.md

 # Trusted assistance

 Because there is no central authority, if I lose, forget, or suffer theft of my private key, I may request assistance from those whom I have designated.
-For simplicity, the person who originally invited me is automatically designated, and anyone who I invite is also automatically designated.
+For simplicity, the person who originally invited me is automatically designated, as is anyone who I invite.
 I may revoke any designation.

 In practice, when providing assistance, I would need to act with care to ensure that the person is indeed who they say they are.
 We can imagine online scammers entering fake requests for assistance in order to gain control of people's accounts.
 Ideally, such assistance should only be provided in-person.